Tie Luo Han - 2014 Zheng Yan Wuyi Oolong Loose Leaf Tea

 Tie Luo Han, or Tieluohan, is called Iron Arhat or Iron Monk in America.
 One of the Four Great Oolongs.
-Called a yancha, or rock tea, because the trees grow in very shallow soil atop volcanic rock on the rocky Wuyi Mountain.
-The small family owned and run farm from which we sourced our tea is located in the Wuyi Scenic Area, a national park that contains the original rock tea gardens in Wuyi, China.
+Called a yancha, or rock tea, because the trees grow in very shallow soil atop rock with high mineral content on the Wuyi Mountain.
+The water flowing down the mountain to the trees bring even more minerals.
+The small, family owned and run farm from which we sourced our tea is located in the Wuyi Scenic Area, a national reserve that contains the original rock tea trees of Wuyi, China.

 The trees in the park are protected by the Chinese government who proclaimed the trees to be a national treasure.
 The government forbids the use of chemicals to be used in the park.
-Zheng yan means that the trees from which the leaves are pick are grown within the park.
-Zheng yan teas rarely, if ever, leave China.
+Zheng yan means that the trees from which the leaves are pick are grown within the confines of the park.
+Zheng yan teas are highly prized.
 Zheng yan Tie Luo Han is a rare tea.

-The leaves were twisted, dried and smoked four times over charcoal to a medium roast and stored in a dry warehouse.
-The smokey taste is prominent but not overpowering, just adding another layer to create a perfect aroma and flavor.
+The leaves were twisted, dried and smoked four times over lychee charcoal to a medium roast and stored in a dry warehouse.
+The smokey taste is not from the roasting as lychee charcoal produces no smoke and adds no flavor, but from the tea itself.
+It is prominent but not overpowering, just another layer of perfection.

 The flavor is like a smokey and peppery dark chocolate with ripe fruits.
 It is highly complex with many nuances to explore.
 The minerals from the rocks in which it grew are apparent.
 The aftertaste lingers for several minutes.